Weiiiing/mental-and-physical-disorder-knowledge-base/README.md

 - Symptom knowledge base.
 This is derived from Chinese symptom knowledge base (CSKB), the terms in the symptom category (R) in ICD-10 and the Dalian University of Technology sentiment dictionary with negative class terms (“'boredom,” “abhorrence,” “sadness,” “fear,” “guilt,” “anger,” “panic,” “disappointment,” and “shame”).

 - Drug knowledge base.
-This is derived from the Chinese medical knowledge graph (CMeKG) and the “A+ Medical Encyclopedia” (AME) website.
+This is derived from the Chinese medical knowledge graph (CMeKG) and the “A+ Medical Encyclopedia” website.

 - Examination and surgical operation thesaurus.
 This is derived from CSKB and International Classification of Diseases Clinical Modification of 9th revision operations and procedures (ICD-9-CM3).